Aeva/m.grl/docs/source/api_reference/m.graph.rst

     please.pipeline.add(10, "graph_demo/draw", function () {
        gl.clear(gl.COLOR_BUFFER_BIT | gl.DEPTH_BUFFER_BIT);

-       // This line needs to be called once per frame, before drawing.
-       // I hope to remove the need for this, and make it implicit
-       // before the 1.0 release.
-       scene_graph.tick();

        // This line may be called repeatedly to draw the current
        // snapshot of the graph multiple times the same way. scene_graph.draw();